johncoleman83/bootcamp-system_engineering-devops/0x02-shell_redirections/README.md

 # Holberton School Projects Repository

 ## Description

 This Repo has some of my (David John Coleman II) projects for week 0 at Holberton School.
-Bash and Command Line scripts.
+The focus of these projects have been learning Bash scripts and commands for unix shell and ubuntu 14.04.

 ## URL

 https://github.com/johncoleman83/holbertonschool-sysadmin_devops

+## Author

+David John Coleman II.
+Check out my website http://www.davidjohncoleman.com/

 ## License